LLNL/sundials/doc/arkode/guide/source/Introduction.rst

 facilitate the use of the SuperLU_DIST library with SUNDIALS.

 Added new Fortran 2003 interfaces for most SUNMATRIX modules.
-See the :numref:`Usage.Fortran.Modules` section for more details.
+See the :numref:`SUNDIALS.Fortran` section for more details.

 **SUNLinearSolver module changes**

 A new function was added to aid in creating custom SUNLINEARSOLVER objects.
-The constructor :c:func:`SUNLinSolNewEmpty()` allocates an "empty" generic SUNLINEARSOLVER with the object's content pointer and the function pointers in the operations structure initialized to ``NULL``.
+The constructor :c:func:`SUNLinSolNewEmpty` allocates an "empty" generic SUNLINEARSOLVER with the object's content pointer and the function pointers in the operations structure initialized to ``NULL``.
 When used in the constructor for custom objects this function will ease the introduction of any